-Reference tariffs are specified for the first year of the access arrangement period.
-Subsequent price shock during the access arrangement period is avoided by the following measures:
+Price shock during the access arrangement period is avoided by the following measures:

 In accordance with section 7.4(d) of the Code, the structure of reference tariffs is designed to avoid price shocks, principally by the imposition of side constraints on annual price movements.
 In addition, as already noted in section 5.5.6, the forecast reference service revenue has been smoothed across the access arrangement period so that price movements will be smoothed across each year.
 The revenue smoothing process only affects the profile of price movements, and does not impact the total revenue in present value terms over the access arrangement period.